 Abigail Fulton, executive director of the foundation, helped start it in 2012 while working as vice-president of the BCCA.

-“As an organization, we recognized that charitable giving and the idea of CSR (corporate social responsibility) was on the radar for a lot of companies and there was no charitable arm specific to the industry,” Fulton said.
+“As an organization, we recognized that charitable giving and the idea of CSR (corporate social responsibility) was on the radar for a lot of companies and there was no charity specific to the industry,” Fulton said.

 She helped convince the BCCA board to move forward and began running the new foundation with a colleague from her desk.